 You cannot simply run a digital marketing campaign for your law firm and then leave it alone.
-You need to pay attention to the results of the campaign, including return on investment (ROI), to determine whether the campaign was a success.
-Information related to ROI can also help you figure out whether you should continue running the campaign as-is, or you should make some adjustments that could improve its effectiveness.
+You need to pay attention to the results, including return on investment (ROI), to determine whether the campaign was a success.
+Information related to ROI can also help you figure out whether you should continue running the campaign as-is or make some adjustments that could improve its effectiveness.
 Data-driven digital marketing campaigns can also help legal marketers prove the value of investing in digital.
 The following techniques can help you measure your law firm’s ROI on digital marketing campaigns.

 Set up Tracking URLs

-For every single digital marketing campaign that your law firm has, you should set up a tracking URL.
+For every single digital marketing campaign that your law firm executes, you should set up a tracking URL.
 You can easily add various tracking parameters to the URL that is part of your campaign.
 This is done by adding the parameters to the end of the standard URL.
-If for example, your digital marketing campaign on social media directs users to your Contact page, the URL users are sent to would have additional tracking information after the normal Contact page’s URL, making it longer.
+If for example, your digital marketing campaign on social media directs users to your Contact page, the Contact page’s URL would have additional tracking information, making it longer.

 These tracking URLs can automatically give the information to your chosen system for tracking, including a CRM.
 Urchin Tracking Module (UTM) is the most common tracking URL system.
-It lets you track the campaign source, campaign source campaign medium, campaign source campaign medium, campaign source campaign content, and campaign source campaign term.
+It lets you track the campaign source, campaign source medium, campaign source, campaign content, and campaign term.
 Google even has its own tool that lets you easily add these tracking parameters.